emilmork/blog/_posts/2015-11-27-i-hate-making-graphs.md

 - Update the graph with new values
 - Possible to adjust the maximum number of values in the graph

-#### Result
+#### The component

-Using c3 is painless, and the creating of a simple react component went pretty fast.
+Using c3 was painless, and creating a simple generic react component went pretty fast.

-Using the component is fairly easy.
+Using the component is fairly easy and the example below should be pretty clear:

-Simple example:
- A graph that is updated every second with two random values for 'Car' and 'Bus'.
 ```javascript
 componentDidMount() {
     setInterval(() => this.forceUpdate(), 1000);